univention/univention-corporate-server/doc/changelog/index.rst

   stop-daemon` that could result in an error message during :command:`systemctl restart univention-directory-notifier` (:uv:bug:`55957`).

-* Implement :command:`univention-translog reinex` to re-built the transaction index file in case it gets corrupted.
-Univention Directory Notifier already has code to do maintain the index, but after certain error cases the index may become corrupt and has to be re-built.
-The code in UDN is not optimized to re-index many transactions in batch and shows performance issues for large transaction files (:uv:bug:`54797`).
+* Implement :command:`univention-translog reindex` to re-built the transaction index file in case it gets corrupted.
+Univention Directory Notifier (UDN) already has code to maintain the index, but after certain error cases the index may become corrupt and has to be re-built.
+The code in UDN isn't optimized to re-index many transactions in batch and shows performance issues for large transaction files (:uv:bug:`54797`).